The Landmark Foundation

 - Existing relationships or connections with board members

-- Location in or serving the Norfolk/Virginia region
+- Location in or serving the Virginia region (particularly Norfolk/Hampton Roads area)

-- Demonstrated track record in secondary education, arts, leadership, or environmental work
+- Demonstrated track record in education, arts, leadership, environmental work, or human services

 Key Takeaways for Grant Writers

-- This is a private foundation with no public application process
+- This is a private foundation that does not accept unsolicited proposals

-- Focus areas include education, arts, leadership development, and environment
+- Focus areas include education, arts, leadership development, environment, and human services

-- Building relationships with board members or connected organizations would be essential for consideration
+- Building relationships with board members or connected organisations would be essential for consideration

 - The foundation has operated since 1955, suggesting established giving patterns and relationships